tomster/collective.hostout/README.rst

   The configuration file you which to build on the remote host.
 Note this doesn't have to be the same .cfg as the hostout section is in but the versions of the eggs will be determined from the buildout with the hostout section in.
 Defaults to buildout.cfg

-effective-user
-  This user will own the buildouts var files.
-This allows the application to write to database files in the var directory but not be allowed to write to any other part of teh buildout code.

-buildout-user
-  The user which will own the buildout files.
-During bootstrap this user will be created and be given a ssh key such that hostout can login and run buildout using this account.

-buildout-group
-  A group which will own the buildout files including the var files.
-This group is created if needed in the bootstrap command.

 path